Dirac and Weyl Fermions -- the Only Causal Systems: Positive Energy and Localized States

 In the following theorem we refer to POL with causal time evolution introduced in sec.\,\ref{SePOL}.
 See in particular Eq.\,(\ref{ECPOL}) and Eq.\,(\ref{CCT}).
 Actually, rotational covariance is not needed for (\ref{NLS}).
 Call a Borel subset $\Delta\subset \R^3$ \textbf{essentially dense} if $\overline{\Delta \setminus N}=\R^3$ for every Lebesgue null set $N$.

 \begin{The} Let localizability be described by a POL $T$ with causal time evolution.
 Let the spectral condition \emph{(\ref{SCHP})} hold.
 Suppose that there is a state localized in the region $\Delta_0$.
 Then $\Delta_0$ is essentially dense. \end{The}\\ {\it Proof.} Let $\varphi$ be a state localized in $\Delta_0$, i.e., $T(\Delta_0)\varphi=\varphi$.
 As $T$ is translational covariant it vanishes at Lebesgue null sets $N$ (see (\ref{PCPOL})(a)).
 So one checks that the assumptions in (\ref{NLSCS}) are satisfied for $\Delta_0\setminus N$ in place of $\Delta_0$ and for every $r_0>0$.
 Then from (\ref{NLSCS}) we get immediately $T(A)S(b)\varphi =S(b)\varphi$ $\forall$ $b\in \R^3$ with $A:=\overline{\Delta_0\setminus N}$.
 For $\Gamma:=\R^3\setminus A$ this implies $T(\Gamma) S(b)\varphi =(I-T(A))S(b)\varphi =0$.
 By translation covariance $T(\Gamma -b)\varphi =0$ $\forall$ $b\in \R^3$ follows.
-If $\Gamma$ were not empty then, since $\Gamma$ is open, $\sigma$-subadditivity of $T$ would imply the contradiction $\varphi=0$. {$\Box$}\\
+If $\Gamma$ were not empty then, since $\Gamma$ is open, $\sigma$-subadditivity of $T$ would imply the contradiction $\varphi=0$. {$\Box$}

-See the consequence (\ref{SES}) of (\ref{NLS}).
-The result (\ref{NLS}) does not answer the question if there is a state localized in an open dense set $\Delta$, for which $\R^3\setminus \Delta$ has positive measure. \\
+In view of (\ref{NLS}) see (\ref{SES}).
+The result (\ref{NLS}) does not answer the question if there is a state localized in an open dense set $\Delta$, for which $\R^3\setminus \Delta$ has positive measure.

-So (\ref{NLS}) confirms that relativistic systems endowed with NWL show {\it instantaneous spreading} of localized states rather than confinement.
-If a state $\varphi$ is compact localized, then the state $V(t)\varphi$ evolved in time $t\ne 0$ is not compact localized.
-This can directly be verified by Eq.\,\eqref{RIMS}, since in momentum representation, each component of the state $V(t)\varphi$ evolved in time is like $\operatorname{exp}\big(\pm it\sqrt{|p|^2+m^2}\big)f(p)$, $p\in\R^3$, with $m\ge 0$ and $f$ the Fourier transform of an $L^2$-function with compact support,\footnote{ An $L^2$-function $\varphi$ is said to have compact support if there is a compact set $C$ and a null set $N$ such that $\{\varphi\ne0\}\setminus N\subset C$.} whence the result by the Paley-Wiener Theorem. \\ This violation of causality holds also for the weak localization of the two-component photon by Amrein \cite{A69}, since by construction the localized states are those of a NWL.
+So (\ref{NLS}) confirms the result in (\ref{LDNW}) that relativistic systems endowed with NWL show {\it instantaneous spreading} of localized states rather than confinement: if a state $\varphi$ is bounded localized, then the state $V(t)\varphi$ evolved in time $t\ne 0$ is not bounded localized. \\ This violation of causality holds also for the weak localization of the two-component photon by Amrein \cite{A69}, since by construction the localized states are those of a NWL.
 Cf. also \cite{S76}.
 At last, localizability of the two-component photon described by an Euclidean system of covariance in Castrigiano \cite[4.2.2]{C76} and Kraus \cite{K77} is not causal, too, since the localized states are the same as those of the weak localization in \cite{A69}.